 we live in an era of media frenzy that rewards controversy.

-this is not due to toxicity but due to its
+not due to toxicity but due to its nature as

-nature as a food fiber.
-Psyllium is also an
+a food fiber.
+Psyllium is also an inert and

 individuals.
 Consuming too many raw greens